 Background

-Rachel joined Redstone after completing her Masters in Public Policy at UC Berkeley where she explored private and public sector solutions to challenging policy questions across a range of topics.
-As a graduate student, Rachel co-authored a paper inĀ The Electricity Journal on the Clean Power Plan, and worked with a graduate student team to consult for the EPA on stormwater management.
+As a graduate student, Rachel co-authored a paper in The Electricity Journal on the Clean Power Plan, and worked with a graduate student team to consult with a federal agency on resource management.
 Rachel completed her undergraduate degree at Williams College with departmental honors in political science.